-OAuth Modules
+OAuth modules

-If you're looking for a much easier way to do the same, check Bolt for Python, which is a full-stack Slack App framework.
-With Bolt, you don't need to implement most of the following code on your own.
+This page explains how to handle the Slack OAuth flow.
+If you're looking for a much easier way to do this, check out Bolt for Python, a full-stack Slack app framework.
+With Bolt, you won't need to implement most of the following code on your own.

-View the Python document for this module
+Refer to the Python document for this module for more details.

-Python Slack SDK provides the necessary modules for building the OAuth flow.
+The Python Slack SDK provides the necessary modules for building the OAuth flow.

 Starting an OAuth flow